-What will happen to electric cars when they reach their end of life?
+What happens to electric cars at the end of life?

 Will it be easy to recycle electric cars?